namezhenzhang/namezhenzhang.github.io/_pages/_about.md

   - /about.html
 ---
 # About me

-I am a senior student from the Department of Physics, Tsinghua University.
+I am now a 1st-year Ph.D. student of Department of Computer Science, UC Santa Barbara.
+My advisor is Prof. Shiyu Chang and I also work closely with Prof. Yang Zhang.
+My research interest mainly lies in natural language processing and machine learning.

-I am a member of THUNLP supervised by Zhiyuan Liu.
+Previously, I was a member of THUNLP supervised by Zhiyuan Liu.
 In the summer of 2022, I conducted research under Professor [Xin Wang](https://eric-xw.github.io/) at UCSC.

-My email: zhen-zha19@mails.tsinghua.edu.cn
+My email: zhen_zhang@ucsb.edu

 # Research
 My research interests lie within the pre-trained language models, parameter-efficient tuning, vision and language, etc.